Michelprogram/postman-like/README.md

 To get a local copy up and running follow these simple example steps.

+The project should be run at : https://michelprogram.github.io/postman-like/

 ### 🗺️ Prerequisites

 You only need Nodejs version 16 and npm version 8